TL;DR

 The task

 The chart on your screen says 100% → 62% → 41% → 18% → 5%.
 Your head of growth is convinced step 4 → 5 (the 18% to 5% drop) is the problem because “look at that cliff.”
 The product manager is convinced it is step 3 → 4.
 You suspect it is actually step 2, but you cannot quite articulate why.
-You have one analyst-day this week, you have ~$3,000 in test budget, and you need to walk into Thursday’s meeting with a real recommendation — the single highest-ROI test to run next, plus an explanation of why the obvious “biggest cliff” is sometimes the wrong place to look.
+You have one analyst-day this week, ~$3,000 in test budget, and you need to walk into Thursday’s meeting with a real recommendation: the single highest-ROI test to run next, plus an explanation of why the obvious “biggest cliff” is sometimes the wrong place to look.

 Where AI helps — and where it does not